How To Change A New Phone Without Losing Your Mobile Contacts Via Gmail

 2. Install it on Your Phone

 On the phone with which you own your Contacts, launch the Gmail or Outlook program and set up your Gmail account on that telephone for email.
 Then go to the Settings menu and check out any options to allow synchronization of Contacts and Calendar.
-In the event that you had your account setup before today, you’re all set.
+If you had your account setup before today, you’re all set.

 3. In case you have your contacts on your SIM or phone contacts